 Why do cats see what they see?

 Cats are equipped with the visual accommodations that allow them to survive and thrive in the wild.
 Seeing well in dim light and picking up slight movements in the forest at great distances improve the cat’s hunting ability.
-These assets also help a cat know when HE is the prey and needs to flee.
+These assets also help a cat know when he is the prey and needs to flee.

-Knowing how and what your cat can see will help you make good choices for her.
+Knowing how and what your cat can see will help you make good choices for him.
 For example, you should keep your cat’s color range in mind when shopping for toys.
 He will enjoy yellow and blue toys more than red ones.
 And you’ll understand why he suddenly becomes alert while sitting on the windowsill as he hones in on a bird flying 50 yards away.
 You’ll also know that to get his complete attention, you should stand directly in front of him where his range of visual acuity is greatest.

 "Your cat will enjoy yellow and blue toys more than red ones."

 And the next time you are lucky enough to be graced with a rainbow in the sky, rest assured that your cat can enjoy it, too.
 He won’t see ALL the colors of the rainbow, but he may see a bit of yellow and blue.
-And that’ll be just fine for him!
+And that will be just fine for him!